Brian-MT-Nguyen/Brian-MT-Nguyen/README.md

 - ⚡ Fun fact: ...
 -->

 * 👋 Hey!
-My name is Brian Nguyen and I'm a student at UC Santa Cruz majoring in Computer Science.<br />
+My name is Brian Nguyen and I'm an M.S student at UC San Diego majoring in Computer Science.<br />
-* 🌱 I'm currently learning and am interested in Machine Learning, AI, Software Engineering, and Game Development.<br />
+* 🌱 I'm currently learning and am interested in Machine Learning, AI, and Software Engineering.<br />
-* 📫 How to reach me: Contact or reach me at bnguy118@ucsc.edu.<br />
+* 📫 How to reach me: Contact or reach me at bmn004@ucsd.edu.<br />
 * 😄 Pronouns: He/Him